leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 ---

 ## Event Loop Programming Model\(The Bridge of From Reactor Pattern to Proactor pattern\)
+We outlined the I/O models and problems, possible solution strategies as well as a closer evaluation on Linux kernel support.
 With an ease of use programming model and highly efficient handling, The readiness notification with `epoll` eventually grow up to a popular I\/O multiplexer technology in today's linux high scalablity server.
 Often, for ease of use, the select loop is implemented as an event loop, perhaps using callback functions; the situation lends itself particularly well to event-driven programming.